Table of contents

 - 90-100% indicates a late harvest with a sharp taste.

 Remember, not all the pistils turn dark at the same time.
 To maximize your harvest, you can harvest those ready and leave the rest to continue maturing.

 Trichomes plus the Pistil: while looking at either the trichomes or the pistil can independently give you good results, however, combining these methods will give you the most accurate indicators of when to harvest marijuana.
 Sometimes the pistils remain white even as the trichomes turn cloudy.
 Other times the pistils start curling while the trichomes remain clear.
 You will get the most potent THC when both these parts start changing.
 So instead of depending on just one method, combine these two to determine when to harvest weed.

 Extra tips for harvesting marijuana

 Here are some tried and tested rules of thumb that will ensure you get better results when determining when to harvest marijuana:

-- If the pistils are almost sticking out but the trichomes are still translucent, the plant is too young and not ready for harvesting.
-You can consider this harvest time if you want to lower your bud potency.
+- If the pistils are almost sticking out, but the trichomes are still translucent, the plant is too young and unprepared for harvesting.
+Consider this harvest time if you want to lower your bud potency.
 Keep in mind that you will get a lower yield at this point too.

 - The harvest window passes once the trichomes start withering or turning grey.
-Weed harvested at this stage will act more as a sedative and will not have a lot of psychoactive effects.
+Weed harvested at this stage will act more as a sedative and will not have any psychoactive effects.
 To get the best weed, harvest within four weeks after the beginning of the harvest window.